 Monitoring Country

-Cane Toads
+Cane toads

-Cane Toads are an invasive species that have been spreading across Australia since they were released in the 1930s.
-Cane Toads are poisonous to the native species that eat them.
+Cane toads are an invasive species that have been spreading across Australia since they were released in the 1930s.
+Cane toads are poisonous to the native species that eat them.

 Cane Toads are a threat to native species

-The biological effects caused by Cane Toads has been identified as one of the key threatening processes to native species under the Environmental Protection and Biodiversity Conservation Act.
-There is a National Threat Abatement Plan on the biological effects by Cane Toads.
+‘The biological effects, including lethal toxic ingestion, caused by Cane Toads (Bufo marinus)’ is identified as one of the key threatening processes to native species under the Environmental Protection and Biodiversity Conservation Act.
+There is a National Threat Abatement Plan for cane toads.

 Managing Cane Toads

 Total eradication of Cane Toads is not currently possible because of how widespread they are across Australia and how quickly they are continuing to move.
-Best practice management of Cane Toads requires collaborations between government, researchers and land managers.
-Control methods for Cane Toads include:
+Best practice management of cane toads requires collaborations between government, researchers and land managers.
+Control methods for cane toads include:

-- Toad musters - capture and humane killing of Cane Toads
+- Toad musters - capture and humane killing of cane toads

-Occurrence Records
+Species Records

 Use the + - Zoom controls to select an area

-Where they live
+Where they are

 What they sound like